 Meringue Baskets with Blackberries

 If you remember the cake, you will notice that these meringues are much whiter in color then the above-mentioned cake.
-That is because I used my countertop oven to bake the meringue, which goes as low as 150F if needed.
-It takes some time to dry them, but as a reward you get snow white meringues.
+That is because I used my countertop oven to bake the meringue which goes as low as 150F if needed.
+It takes more time to dry them, but the reward for your patience is the snow-white color of the meringues.
+If you don’t really care if it’s that white or not, you can dry them at 200F, or even 220F (these are more cream colored than white) for less time.

 Meringue Baskets with Chantilly Cream & Blackberries